w0ahnder/dbms_project/README.md

 The top level class is the Compiler class.

-The logical operators are located in the operator.LogicalOperators packaage, and the physical operators are in the operator.PhysicalOperators package.
+The logical operators are located in the operator.LogicalOperators package, and the physical operators are in the operator.PhysicalOperators package.

 The PhysicalPlanBuilder